Break, Enter & Steal

 The charge of break and enter is deemed as a very serious criminal offence.
 If you or someone you know is facing such a charge, a term of imprisonment is probable.

 With a 90% case success rate and numerous industry award wins, Benjamin Leonardo – The Defenders are some of Sydney’s best criminal defence lawyers.
-For the best possible outcome, contact our criminal lawyers now for a FREE first consultation.
+For the best possible outcome, contact our criminal lawyers now for a consultation.